 System Administrator: System administrators manage, update and customize systems, especially in the case of new systems that need to be tested and may have issues that require troubleshooting.

 Nursing informatics is a growing field that offers specialists to be at the meeting point of technology and healthcare, and therefore the front row seats to many new innovations in both fields.
 In fact, the Bureau of Labor Statistics forecasts a 15% increase in the availability of information technician jobs by 2024!
 Nursing informatics is paving the way for future healthcare.
 The field is growing in demand and popularity, with nursing informatics specialists earning anywhere between $40,000-106,000.
-Apart from the great pay, it also offers amazing opportunities and numerous career paths that help to play a role in developing healthcare solutions and integration of medicine and technology.
+Apart from the great pay, it also offers amazing opportunities and numerous career paths that help to play a role in developing healthcare solutions and the integration of medicine and technology.

 For those with a dual passion for nursing and technology, nursing informatics is a perfect choice!
 Find out how to get a job in informatics.